Let me pose a scenario to you, and you tell me if you’ve ever experienced it before:

 Whoah.
 Too much freedom.
 Wayyyyyy too much freedom.

 Freedom, in this case, is the ability to change position in a given range of motion.
 Taking your knee as an example again, it can bend or extend in one plane of motion.
 Your shoulder, on the other hand, can move in several.

 So now that we have all of our joints lined up (hah, posture jokes!) with their respective degrees of freedom, we need to estimate the total number of different postures that these 13 joints could conceivably inhabit, a posture being any unique combination of joint configurations.
 Here’s where it gets a little hairy.
 What is a unique joint configuration?
-Even a change of just a few degrees can be important in dance.
+Even a change of just a few degrees can be significant in dance.

-We’re almost done with the boring math part, hang with me!
+We’re almost done with the boring math part; hang with me!

 To find out the total number of possible whole-body configurations, we need to figure out how many different combinations there are.
 If there were just two joints, it’d be easy-peasy: